Ecology and Conservation Biology of river-breeding frogs

 the South Fork and mainstem Eel River during summer base flow.
 At several sites, they detected the cyanobacterial neurotoxin, anatoxin-a.
 Starting in since 2002, this toxin has been implicated in the deaths of several dogs after they swam in the Eel River.
 Keith complements his basin-scale monitoring with local experiments and detailed monitoring of local proliferation and spread of cyanobacterial infestations.
 As summer flows subside, incipient growths of the potentially toxic cyanobacterium Anabaena spp. start to develop as epiphytes on senescent spires of Cladophora glomerata.
 Keith monitors and experimentally manipulates light, temperature, nutrients, and flow velocities to understand conditions that allow toxic cyanobacteria to overgrow and dominate the more ‘normal’ edible assemblages of diatoms that cover rocks and surfaces of green macroalgae.
 Where and when can changing environmental conditions flip edible algal assemblages to assemblages dominated by inedible or harmful algae?

 Some climate change scenarios predict larger winter floods and drier summers, which would favor cyanobacteria proliferations.
 Anthropogenic water withdrawals further depress summertime river discharges, also increasing the likelihood of cyanotoxin production.
 Knowledge of thermal, solar radiation, and flow regimes that promote cyanobacteria is needed for management to sustain a fish-bearing food web and reduce public health hazard from cyanotoxins.
-Keith was formerly a PhD student advised by Mary Power in the Integrative Biology department at UC Berkeley, and a postdoc with Jill Banfield in the Earth and Planetary Sciences department at UC Berkeley.
-He is now the CA Freshwater Harmful Algal Blooms Program Lead at the CA State Water Resources Control Board.
+Keith Bouma-Gregson is a Research Biologist at the California Water Science Center.

 Tracing linkages and thresholds of food webs and ecosystems through Eel drainage networks